Congress Hamstrings Trump’s Ability to Lift Sanctions With Veto-Proof Bill

 However, it also prevents the president from rolling back the sanctions without congressional approval.

-The White House has not said yet whether the president will sign the bill if it reaches his desk.
+The White House has not said yet whether the president will sign the bill if it reaches his desk, though it did say it’s reviewing the legislation.
 However that might not matter.

 The bill passed through the House under an expedited process that requires a two-thirds, veto-proof majority while the Senate easily passed its version of the bill last month 98-2.
 The overwhelming bipartisan support for the bill will likely force the president’s hand even if he doesn’t want to sign it.